michelle-miller/assistant-icp/install-110.md

 | management (cloud) | 1               | 4            | 8               | 250           |
 | proxy (cloud)      | 1               | 2            | 4               | 140           |
 | worker (assistant) | 4               | 8            | 64              | 500           |
-{: caption="Minimum non-production hardware requirements" caption-side="top"}
+{: caption="Minimum production hardware requirements" caption-side="top"}

+Keep in mind these numbers reflect minimum requirements.
+In a cluster environment, where CPU and memory are assigned to containers dynamically, CPU and memory resources can become stranded on nodes, leaving insufficient resources to schedule subsequent workloads.
+Consider adding more than the minimum amount of required CPU and memory per node.
+{: note}

 All nodes, with the exception of the worker nodes, host the {{site.data.keyword.icpfull_notm}} cluster infrastructure.
 The worker nodes host the {{site.data.keyword.conversationshort}} resources.